Pluz21/GreenShot_Decoder_App/README.md

 - Performs OCR on the captured image(from a screenshot tool) using the Tesseract OCR engine.
 - Extracts the recognized text from the image.
+- Creates "Extracted_Texts_From_Greenshot_Test" folder on desktop to store all .txt files resulting from conversion
 - Copies the recognized text to your clipboard instantly.

 ## Requirements